Other parts of this series:

 - Remember the “Why” of government innovation

 Intuitively, everyone understands the value of innovation.
 There are clear benefits to be gained both from doing things differently and from doing different things.
-Of course, talking about innovation is easy; actually, doing it can be very challenging.
+Of course, talking about innovation is easy; actually doing it can be very challenging.

 So, what does it take to be innovative?
-What do you need to do—culturally and operationally—to transform a government agency into a Centre of Innovation?
+What do you need to do—culturally and operationally—to transform a government agency into a Center of Innovation?
 And, most importantly, how do you know when you’re successful?

-With preliminary results released today, our findings reveal not only who’s leading the way when it comes to innovation, but also what they do that sets them apart.
+Our findings reveal not only who’s leading the way when it comes to innovation, but also what they do that sets them apart.
 Spoiler alert: Just 8 percent of responding agencies stand out as “Innovation Leaders.”

-In upcoming posts, I’ll be digging into what we learned about the 8 percent who are Innovation Leaders—and how those sometimes-surprising lessons can help any government organisation get better at innovation in the real world.
+In upcoming posts, I’ll be digging into what we learned about the 8 percent who are Innovation Leaders—and how those sometimes-surprising lessons can help any government organization get better at innovation in the real world.

 What have you learned about making innovation work in government?
 Please share your thoughts, questions and suggestions.
 For more information about bringing the back office to the forefront of government innovation, visit us here, and follow me on LinkedIn and Twitter.